 Key Facts

-• Number of People Affected: The NFIP provides coverage to over 5 million policyholders across the United States.
+- Number of People Affected: The NFIP provides flood insurance to property owners, renters, and businesses across the United States.

 Arguments in Support